-Psychiatric-Mental Health Nursing.
-The Department of Psychiatric and Mental Health Nursing offers clinical specialization majors in two areas, Adult/Adult Psychiatric Psychiatric/Mental Health and Child/Adolescent Psychiatric/Mental Health Nursing.
+Psychiatric-Mental Health Nursing The Department of Psychiatric and Mental Health Nursing offers clinical specialization majors in two areas, adult/adult psychiatric/mental health and child/adolescent psychiatric/ mental health nursing.
 Each program is 42 credits.
-The Adult Psychiatric/Mental Health major has two tracks-one in Community Mental Health Nursing and one in Psychiatric Nursing (emphasizing care of the chronically ill).
-The Child/Adolescent Psychiatric/Mental Health Nursing major aims to meet the shortage of master's prepared nurses available to work with youth experiencing psychiatric problems.
+The adult psychiatric/mental health major has two tracks-one in community mental health nursing and one in psychiatric nursing (emphasizing care of the chronically ill).
+The child/adolescent psychiatric/mental health nursing major aims to meet the shortage of master's prepared nurses available to work with youth experiencing psychiatric problems.

 Clinical practice for both programs is conducted in a variety of agencies responsible for the delivery of health care services in the local community and adjacent counties.
+All students are required to have a personal growth experience as part of their plan of study.